Three Best Exercises for the Vertical Jump

 Hip Flexor Stretch

-The hip flexors are actually a group of muscles that help pull the knee upward.
-The problem we have with the hip flexors during the vertical jump is that in the large majority of athletes, the hip flexors are usually extremely tight.
-Because we've become a society that sits around all day (in school, at work, in front of the computer, watching TV, etc), the hip flexors have a tendency to become contracted and tight, almost pulling us into anterior tilt.
+The hip flexors are a group of muscles that help pull the knee upward.
+The problem we have with the hip flexors during the vertical jump is that for many athletes, the hip flexors are extremely tight.
+Because we sit for much of the day (in school, at work, in front of the computer, watching TV, etc), the hip flexors have a tendency to become contracted and tight, almost pulling us into anterior tilt.

 Tight, contracted hip flexors hurt our vertical jump in two ways:

 - A tight, contracted muscle usually inhibits its antagonist, in this case the glute maximus, which is an integral muscle in the vertical jump.
 A jumper with a weaker, inhibited glute maximus doesn't jump very high.
 Also, a weak glute makes the hamstring work harder, which results in more hamstring strains.

 - A tight, contracted hip flexor puts the brakes on our vertical jump by preventing full hip extension.
 If you look at an anatomical picture of the hip flexor, you can see where the muscles attach on the femur and the lumbo-pelvic complex.
 Just imagine a tight, contracted hip flexor.
 You can actually see how it'd bring the torso slightly forward and prevent the hip from fully extending.
 A lack of hip extension = poor vertical jump.